 The government appealed the preliminary injunction and the Ninth Circuit Court of Appeals decided to hold the appellate proceedings in abeyance pending issuance of the mandates in East Bay Sanctuary Covenant v.
 Barr, 964 F.3d 832 (9th Cir.
 2020) and Capital Area Immigrants' Rights Coalition v.
 Trump, No. 20-5273 (D.C.
 Cir.
 Filed Oct.
 1, 2020), cases that challenged the Transit Ban itself.
 Al Otro Lado v.
 Wolf, No. 19-56417 (9th Cir.
 2020) (order).
 A preliminary injunction against the Transit Ban was issued in EBSC v.
 Barr, and the D.C.
-District Court vacated the rule imposing it in CAIR Coaltion v.
+District Court vacated the rule imposing it in CAIR Coaliton v.
 Trump.
 The mandates in both cases have now been issued.

-The preliminary injunction blocking the application of the Transit Ban to individuals subject to metering prior to the ban's implementation continues in force.
+The preliminary injunction blocking the application of the Transit Ban to individuals subject to metering prior to the ban's implementation has since been converted into a permanent injunction, requiring the government to permanently refrain from applying the Transit Ban to class members.
 Al Otro Lado v.
-Gaynor, No. 17-cv-02366-BAS-KSC (S.D.Cal.
-2021) (TRO).
+Mayorkas, No. 17-cv-02366-BAS-KSC (S.D.Cal.
+Aug.
+5, 2022).
 The practice of metering itself remained in effect through March 2020, when the border was essentially closed by the CDC order (see infra, "Closing the Border Under the Pretext of the COVID-19 Pandemic").